Code-Institute-Submissions/DinaPapsujevica-MP4-Boxing-gym_NovResub/README.md

 ## Content

-All the content on this website was written, inspired by several boxing-related websites all over the world.
+All the content on this website was written, inspired by several boxing-related websites and forums all over the world.

 ### Media